devesh01032008/Python-Programs-Class-8/README.md

 21.)
 Binary To Decimal convertor is a program to convert binary to deciamal . it uses time and os module and simple loguc to convert binary numbers into decimal numbers...

-22.)
-Prime number finder is a program can be used to find whether a number is prime or not..
+22.) factor finder is a program can be used to find facotrs of given number.It is created using os and time module for making it slower....

 <<<<<<<<<<<<<<<End of Description Here>>>>>>>>>>>>>>>>>>